tronicum/punchbag-cube-testsuite/README.md

 # Punchbag Cube Test Suite

-A comprehensive multi-cloud test suite for testing punchbag cube functionality with server, client, and Terraform provider components.
+A comprehensive multi-cloud test suite for testing punchbag cube functionality with server, werfty, and Terraform provider components.

 ## Overview

 This project provides a complete ecosystem for testing various aspects of the punchbag cube system across multiple cloud providers including:
 - REST API server for multi-cloud cluster management and test execution
-- Command-line client for interacting with the API across cloud providers
+- Command-line werfty for interacting with the API across cloud providers
 - Terraform provider for Infrastructure as Code (IaC) support
 - Multi-cloud support: Azure (AKS), StackIT (Schwarz IT), AWS (EKS), GCP (GKE)
 - Performance and load testing capabilities across different cloud environments